ams0187/Vupiter/members.md

 Project Role: Interface Design / Website Management

-I enjoys the outdoors when not busy with work, school, or family events.
+I enjoy the outdoors when not busy with work, school, or family events.
 With my free time, when there is some, I can be found fishing, golfing, or backcountry hiking/camping.